uniajc-gperezm/presentation-js-g611/README.md

 ## Deliverables

   - Presentation document power point.
+(10 - 20 minutes for presentation).
   - Submit practice examples in a folder named "Group X" with a README listing all members' names to this repository presentation-js-g611.

 ## Group Instructions